RafaBelmonte/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Post-Install Configuration</h1>
+<h1>osTicket - Tickets and Ticket Lifecycle</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines creating tickets and setting up SLAs as an admin, and solving tickets in the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>